nwops/puppet-retrospec/README.md

-  -b, --branch=<s>              Branch you want to use for the retrospec template repo (default: master) -a, --namespace=<s>           The namespace to use only when creating a new module (default: namespace) -e, --enable-beaker-tests     Enable the creation of beaker tests -l, --enable-future-parser    Enables the future parser only during validation -v, --version                 Print version and exit -h, --help                    Show this message  -h, --help                    Show this message
+  -b, --branch=<s>              Branch you want to use for the retrospec template repo (default: master) -a, --namespace=<s>           The namespace to use only when creating a new module (default: namespace) -e, --enable-beaker-tests     Enable the creation of beaker tests -v, --version                 Print version and exit -h, --help                    Show this message  -h, --help                    Show this message
 ```